lilacsoulmeen/lilacsoulmeen/README.md

 - 💞️ I’m looking to collaborate on git.
 - 📫 @tameenfatimah
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: nothing:)
+- ⚡ Fun fact: Procrastinator but not useless.

 <!---
 lilacsoulmeen/lilacsoulmeen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.